About Safe Yakima Valley?

 “This is a great event for our valley,” said Yakima County Sheriff, Robert Udell.
 “Getting drugs off of our streets creates safer homes for our families, less crime, and a safer community for our officers.”

-Join us for the next Yakima Drug Take Back Day in April 2021, or visit a local pharmacy or law enforcement center to drop off your unused drugs and medications.
+Join us for the next Shreds & Meds event, or visit a local pharmacy or law enforcement center to safely drop off your expired or unused drugs and medications.